 What Are Abstract Objects?

 There is considerable disagreement about how to characterize abstract objects, and it is not clear that a single account can clearly individuate them from entities in other ontological categories (Balauger 2004).
-However, in the contemporary discussion surrounding God and abstract objects in philosophy of religion, the focus is on platonism with respect to abstract objects, as that notion is characterized in the philosophy of mathematics, namely the view that there are timeless, nonspatial, acausal, necessarily existent entities that exist a se—that is, they are self-existent (Craig 2016).
+However, in the contemporary discussion surrounding God and abstract objects in philosophy of religion, the focus is on platonism with respect to abstract objects as that notion is characterized in the philosophy of mathematics, namely the view that there are timeless, nonspatial, acausal, necessarily existent entities that exist a se—that is, they are self-existent (Craig 2016).
 Candidate examples include properties (redness, roundness, etc.), relations (causes, has more mass than, etc.), propositions (the information content encoded in declarative sentences), possible worlds (ways a world can be or could have been), numbers, sets, and functions.

 Abstract objects stand in contrast with concrete objects, which are spatiotemporal entities that can stand in causal relations to other entities.
 Examples include particular substances or individuals (water molecules, rocks, trees, persons, quantum fields, etc.), events (e.g., sliding into third base), and tropes (property-instances).
 An important exception for our purposes is of course God, who is taken to be a nonspatiotemporal concrete particular object that can stand in causal relations to other things, including spatiotemporal entities.